AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 To view the details of a graph, click the graph or click **[!UICONTROL Details]** hyper link.

+Managers can also view the dashboard of their next-level manager's team.
+For example, User A is the manager of User B, User C, User D, and User E. User B and User C are managers of their respective teams.
+User A can view reports for their direct reports (User B, User C, User D, and User E) and the teams managed by User B and User C.

 ## Learning Summary {#learningsummary}

 A manager can view the summary of learning activities for his team over a selected time period.
 Select month, quarter, or year from the drop-down menu.